thedersen/backbone.validation/README.md

 ### Overriding the default error messages

-If you don't like the default error messages there are two ways of customizing them.
-You can either specify the `msg` attribute when configuring your validation, or you can override the default ones globally.
+If you don't like the default error messages there are several ways of customizing them.

+You can override the default ones globally:

 	_.extend(Backbone.Validation.messages, {
 		required: 'This field is required'